Sphereon-Opensource/PEX/README.md

 The following changes has been made in the v2:
 1. `schema` removed from `InputDescriptor` properties.
 2. `presentation_definition` has another property called `frame` and if present, its value MUST be a JSON LD Framing Document object
+3. `filter` has several more options for filtering:
+    - formatMaximum
+    - formatMinimum
+    - formatExclusiveMaximum
+    - formatExclusiveMinimum

 ## Workflow Diagram